DiklaS/NodeJS-Project/README.md

 This project is licensed under the MIT License.

 ### Created By
-This project was created by Dikla as part of Full Stack Development course.
+This project was created by Dikla Shaked as part of Full Stack Development course.